Souravdey777/flexbox-guide/README.md

 ## About `Flexbox-Guide`

 Flexbox-Guide is a website developed for web developers and Coding newbies learning `CSS Flexbox Layout`.
-This website can be used for both learnings or generating the code.
-Simply arrange the flex items as you need and copy the CSS on your website code.
+This website can be used for both learning or generating the code.
+Simply arrange the flex items as you need and copy the CSS to your code.

 Before the Flexbox Layout module, there were four layout modes: